Plantain

 DefinitionThis section has been translated automatically.

-The leaf of the plantain resembles a human foot sole, Latin name: Plantago from planta = foot sole.
-Interesting is the naming of the Indians: Everywhere where Europeans appeared, the plantain also spread, hence the name "footsteps of the white man".
+The leaf of the plantain resembles the sole of a human foot, Latin name: Plantago from planta = sole of the foot.
+It is interesting to note that the Indians gave the plantain its name: wherever Europeans appeared, the plantain spread, hence the name "white man's footprints".

 General informationThis section has been translated automatically.